faisalazam/MavenInActionWithGitHubActions/TestsExecution/README.md

 </build>
 ```

 Now, as the generated tests' summaries as part of the tests' run are not in their default locations, so we have to tell
-the reporting plugin to where to look for the test summaries and hence, following is what should go in the
+the reporting plugin to where to look for the test summaries to generate reports and hence, following is what should go
-reporting section (in [pom.xml](pom.xml) file):
+in the reporting section (in [pom.xml](pom.xml) file):
 ```
 <reporting>
     <plugins>